🗓️ Last updated: July 3, 2025

 Key Takeaways

-• Cloud adoption in Nigeria is growing at 25% per year, yet lags behind peers like South Africa.
+- Cloud adoption in Nigeria is growing at a rate of 25% per year, yet it lags behind its peers, such as South Africa.

-• Opportunities abound in fintech cloud adoption, e-commerce and cloud computing, agritech, healthcare, and public services.
+- Opportunities abound in fintech, cloud adoption, e-commerce, cloud computing, agritech, healthcare, and public services.

 VII.
 Ready to Begin Your Cloud Journey?

-Are you still debating whether to move your business to the cloud?
+Are you still undecided about moving your business to the cloud?
 What’s holding you back?
 Share your thoughts in the comments below!

 And if you’re looking to streamline costs, boost security, or comply with local regulations, PlanetWeb Solutions can guide you toward the right cloud solutions for Nigerian businesses—from planning to migration and beyond.